Unscroller Home

 Doomscrolling is sticky because it mixes uncertainty with reward.
 When the world feels unstable, your brain wants more information.
 Feeds answer that urge with novelty, outrage, and one more update.
 You do not get closure, but you do get stimulation, so the loop keeps running.

 That is why a scroller can know a feed is draining and still go back to it.
 The product removes stopping points.
 The emotional intensity makes the next refresh feel important.
-The result is a habit that feels urgent even when it is no longer useful.
+The result is a habit that feels urgent even when it is no longer useful, and your actual priorities get delayed again.

 Signs your scrolling has crossed a line